 Project

 Peer-to-peer systems have been proposed for a wide variety of applications, including file-sharing, web caching, distributed computation, cooperative backup, and onion routing.
-An important motivation for such systems is self-scaling.
-That is, increased participation increases the capacity of the system.
-Unfortunately, this property is at risk from selfish participants.
-The decentralized nature of peer-to-peer systems makes accounting difficult.
-We use e-cash as a practical solution to the desire for accountability in peer-to-peer systems while maintaining their ability to self-scale.
+An important motivation for such systems is self-scaling; that is, the notion that increased participation increases the capacity of the system.
+Unfortunately, this property is at risk from selfish participants, as the decentralized nature of peer-to-peer systems makes accounting difficult.
+We use e-cash as a practical way to achieve accountability in peer-to-peer systems while maintaining their ability to self-scale.

-E-cash is a natural fit for peer-to-peer systems that attempt to provide (or preserve) privacy for their participants.
-E-cash can be used to provide accountability without compromising the existing privacy goals of a peer-to-peer system.
+E-cash is a natural fit for peer-to-peer systems that attempt to provide (or preserve) privacy for their participants, as it can be used to provide accountability without compromising the existing privacy goals of a peer-to-peer system.
 We applied e-cash to the file sharing scenario, and showed that it can be used in practice to provide the benefits mentioned above.

-Our approach includes a set of novel cryptographic protocols that mitigate the computational and communication costs of anonymous e-cash transactions, and system design choices that further reduce overhead and distribute load.
+Our approach includes using a cryptographic programming language and interpreter to provide a set of cryptographic protocols, while also using various optimizations at the compiler level to reduce the computational and communication costs of anonymous e-cash transactions.
+We furthermore have made system design choices with the goal of reducing overhead and distributing load.
 We employ techniques from cryptography, networking, distributed systems, peer-to-peer systems, game theory, and mechanism design in our solutions.

-This research project's goal is to show that provably secure, anonymous, and scalable peer-to-peer systems are within reach.
+Overall, our goal is to demonstrate that provably secure, anonymous, and scalable peer-to-peer systems are within reach.

 Publications